(this page is always under construction)

 April 2009: Amanda and several other undergraduate students from EIU presented their work at the University of Illinois Women Chemists Committee Undergraduate Research Symposium.
 Pictures from this event are here.

 May 2009: The new instrument is coming along and we're in the final stages of working out the timing and hope to see a signal early in the summer.
 It's going to be busy in the lab with Amanda Steber, Ashley Osthoff, Dan Obenchain and John Sexton all working on various aspects of the NSF funded work.
-The group (as of the middle of Spring 2009) is picture below: (left to right: Dr. Rebecca Peebles, Ashley Osthoff, Amanda Steber, Dan Obenchain, Dr. Sean Peebles.
+The group (as of the middle of Spring 2009) is pictured below: (left to right: Dr. Rebecca Peebles, Ashley Osthoff, Amanda Steber, Dan Obenchain, Dr. Sean Peebles.
 Behind everyone is our new chirped pulse FTMW spectrometer, which we hope will be able to measure between 200 and 400 MHz of rotational spectrum at once, in contrast to our other resonant cavity instrument, which can measure about 1 MHz at a time).

 June 2009: June's always busy and we started off with a trip (with Amanda and Dan) to Prof. Brooks Pate's lab at the University of Virginia to work out the final issues with our new chirp.
 We also got a couple broadband spectra measured while there to keep us busy in the assignment department :-)